KhronosGroup/glTF/specification/README.md

 ### Techniques

 A technique describes the shading used for a material.
-The asset's techniques are stored in the `techniques` dictionary property.
+The asset's techniques are stored in the `techniques` property.
 Each technique has zero or more parameters; each parameter is defined by type (GL types such as a floating point number, vector, texture, etc), a default value, and potentially a semantic describing how the runtime is to interpret the data to pass to the shader.

 The following fragment illustrates some technique parameters.
 The property `ambient` is defined as a FLOAT_VEC4 type; `diffuse` is defined as a SAMPLER_2D; and `light0color` is defined as a FLOAT_VEC3 with a default color value of white.